amiaiorg/GrapheneEnergyLabs/CONTRIBUTE.md

 ### Code of Conduct

 Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [matt@amiai.org](mailto:matt@amiai.foundation).
+Please report unacceptable behavior to [matt@amiai.foundation](mailto:matt@amiai.foundation).

 ## Getting Help